-When Robert Glazer founded the digital strategy and marketing firm Acceleration Partners, his timing wasn’t great.
+When Robert Glazer founded the global affiliate and partner marketing agency Acceleration Partners, his timing wasn’t great.
 It was 2007, and the global economy was spiraling toward a massive recession.

-It took patience, but the business has taken off.
-Acceleration Partners has been ranked among the nation’s fastest-growing private companies, having brought in more than $200 million in online revenue for companies such as Adidas, Reebok and Target.
+It took patience, but the business took off.
+Acceleration Partners has previously been ranked among the nation’s fastest-growing private companies.
+The company drove over $7.3 billion in revenue for their clients in 2022 alone.
 Glazer has certainly made a name for himself in business.

-Glazer’s preferred method of building a company delights his clients, which often leads to referrals.
+During his tenure as CEO, Glazer’s preferred method of building a company delighted his clients, which often led to referrals.
 Cultivating a talented core staff and doing bigger projects with just a few select clients best positions a business for long-term results, he believes.

-Even if few realized the coming recession when Acceleration Partners opened for business, Glazer was already thinking long term.
-His focus on larger projects with fewer clients succeeded when he served as vice president of corporate development for Isis Parenting (a chain of pregnancy and postnatal health centers), so he employed a similar strategy at Acceleration Partners.
-Glazer also runs BobbysBest.com, a source for product research and buying tips, which he began as his first solo venture in 2005.
+Even if few realized the coming recession when Acceleration Partners opened for business, Glazer was already thinking long-term.
+His focus on larger projects with fewer clients succeeded when he served as vice president of corporate development for Isis Parenting.
+So, he employed a similar strategy at Acceleration Partners.
+Glazer also ran Bobby’s Best, a source for product research and buying tips, which he began as his first solo venture in 2005.

-One bit of advice Glazer would give his younger self is to focus on his passions—forget your weaknesses, he advises, home in on your strengths, and be determined to learn and become better.
-“People seem to be most successful when they’re doing what they love and it’s something they’re passionate about.”
+One bit of advice Glazer would give his younger self is to focus on his passions.
+Forget your weaknesses, he advises, home in on your strengths and be determined to learn and become better.
+“People seem to be most successful when they’re doing what they love and it’s something they’re passionate about,” he says.

-Among Glazer’s business inspirations is Herb Kelleher, the founder of Southwest Airlines, who created a new approach to the airline industry.
-Singing flight attendants, wisecracking pilots and unassigned seats are not for everyone, Glazer says, but the appeal is clear to Southwest’s target customers.
+Among Glazer’s business inspirations is Herb Kelleher, the co-founder of Southwest Airlines, who created a new approach to the airline industry.
+Singing flight attendants, wisecracking pilots and unassigned seats were not for everyone, Glazer says, but the appeal was clear to Southwest’s target customers.
 “They defined their culture and what they stood for,” Glazer says.
 Kelleher’s resolve to build a better product and ignore traditional rules is something Glazer admires in an entrepreneur.

-Glazer is a fervent disciple of the 80-20 rule, otherwise known as the Pareto principle, which states that 80 percent of outcome derives from only 20 percent of the input.
+Glazer is a fervent disciple of the 80-20 rule, otherwise known as the Pareto Principle.
+It states that 80% of outcomes are derived from only 20% of the input.
 “I’m a big believer that it’s not as much about to-do lists, sometimes, as stop-doing lists,” he says.

 In business, this means recognizing the most important factors and allowing those to receive the most attention.

-Glazer uses the Pareto principle to prioritize his business and personal life, focusing on the vital 20 percent of activities responsible for most of the rewards.
+Glazer uses the Pareto Principle to prioritize his business and personal life, focusing on the vital 20% of activities responsible for most of the rewards.
 By zeroing in on and pleasing a select few clients as well as embracing mentorship and sustainability, Glazer has maximized his daily efforts for long-term triumphs.